DevAdv-CFC20/COVID19-research-assistant/README.md

 ## Running the tests

-You can test the app is running and deoplyed on the cloud: https://covid19assistantcfc.mybluemix.net/
+You can test the app is running and deployed on the cloud: https://covid19assistantcfc.mybluemix.net/

 If you want to run it on your local machine you need to clone the repo.